Stanford Research Development Office

 Who is eligible to apply?

-Eligible applicants include Stanford faculty with PI status (Academic Council members or UML faculty).
+The lead applicant must be a Stanford faculty member with PI status (Academic Council or UML faculty).

-What kinds of projects are appropriate for Propel Grants?
+What types of projects are appropriate for Propel Grants?

-In STEM, large team grants such as NSF Science and Technology Centers, DOE Energy Frontier Research Centers, NIH P50, NIH U54, and similar.
+• STEM: NSF Science and Technology Centers, DOE Energy Frontier Research Centers, NIH P50/U54, DARPA large-team grants.

 What kinds of projects are not appropriate for this funding?